Conforto hits 3-run homer, Mets top Reds 6-3

 Stroman allowed three hits and two runs with three walks and two strikeouts while lasting 4 2/3 innings, one out short of qualifying for the win.

+“If he had to cover first or move violently, he felt the effects,” Callaway said.
+“He was battling.
+He did the best he could under the circumstances.”

-Edwin Diaz pitched a scoreless seventh, Seth Lugo gave up Tucker Barnhart’s 10thhomer leading off the eighth and Justin Wilson pitched the ninth for his fourth save after getting the loss on Saturday.
+Edwin Diaz pitched a scoreless seventh, Seth Lugo gave up Tucker Barnhart’s 10th homer leading off the eighth and Justin Wilson pitched the ninth for his fourth save after getting the loss on Saturday.

 Bauer (11-13), in his 10th start since being acquired from Cleveland at the trade deadline, didn’t walk anybody, but he hit two batters in seven innings.
 He gave up six hits and five runs with eight strikeouts.
+He retired 14 of the next 15 batters after Conforto’s home run before Davis went deep with one out in the sixth.

+“Trevor’s identified and he’s aware that when he gives up runs, they come in bunches,” Reds manager David Bell said.
+“After that first inning, there was a lot of soft contact.”

 TRAINER’S ROOM